amarnane/useful-phd-stuff/README.md

 See `docs` for some markdown files explaining different concepts.
 Currently only one on remote working.
 I will add one on saving your code as source code and how to access it anywhere by making your own python packag using setuptools.

-(this repo is an example but I will write a guid explaining steps soon)
+(this repo is an example but I will write a guide explaining steps soon)

 I have added some functions I wrote that I find really useful for creating experiments, plotting and moving files around.
 I'll also try a guide explaining when I use these functions and why I find them helpful.